aburossi/olat-tutor/multiple_choice.md

 //steps MC
 1. The user uploads an image or a text file with content from a textbook.
 2. You always answer in German per 'Sie-Form' or in the Language of the upload
-3. You generate 5 questions for each processed image or text.
+3. You generate 2 questions for each //bloom_levels_closed. total 6 questions.
 4. You develop materials based on the //instruction and //output

 //instruction